Water: Oil & Gas Extraction

-Recent advances in hydraulic fracturing and horizontal drilling have made extraction of natural gas from unconventional resources more technologically and economically feasible.
-Hydraulic fracturing is used to extract natural gas from highly impermeable rock formations, such as shale rock, by injecting large amounts of fracturing fluids at high pressures to create a network of fissures in the rock formations and provide the natural gas a pathway to travel to the well for extraction.
-Geologic pressure within the impermeable shale formations force these fracturing fluids back to the surface (sometimes referred to as "flowback water"), along with naturally occurring formation water.
+Recent advances in hydraulic fracturing and horizontal drilling have made extraction of oil and gas from unconventional resources more technologically and economically feasible than before.
+Hydraulic fracturing is used to extract oil and gas from highly impermeable rock formations, such as shale rock, by injecting large amounts of fracturing fluids at high pressures to create a network of fissures in the rock formations and providing the oil and/or gas a pathway to travel to the well for extraction.
+Geologic pressure within the impermeable shale formations force these fracturing fluids back to the surface (sometimes referred to as "flowback"), along with naturally occurring formation water.
 These wastewaters are collectively referred to as unconventional oil and gas extraction wastewaters, or produced water.

 Current Federal Regulatory Framework

 Direct discharges from unconventional oil and gas extraction are subject to NPDES permit regulations (40 CFR Parts 122 through 125).
 Indirect discharges to Publicly Owned Treatment Works (POTWs) are subject to the General Pretreatment Regulations (40 CFR Part 403).

 NPDES permits must include technology based effluent limitations.
 For direct dischargers of unconventional oil and gas wastewaters from onshore oil and gas facilities – with the exception of coalbed methane, Part 435 is the source for the technology-based limitations are based on the Effluent Limitations Guidelines (ELGs) for the Oil and Gas Extraction Category (40 CFR Part 435).
 Permits for onshore oil and gas facilities must include the requirements in Part 435, including a ban on the discharge of pollutants, except for wastewater that is of good enough quality for use in agricultural and wildlife propagation for those onshore facilities located in the continental United States and west of the 98th meridian.
 Part 435 does not currently include categorical pretreatment standards for indirect discharges to POTWs for wells located onshore (i.e., PSES or PSNS).